 Press releases are public relations content tools that are designed to help you share important information about the product launch with the media.
 A professional press release is a good way to maintain a good relationship with a media contact and help them think of you as a thought leader in your industry.

 In addition to press releases, email pitches are another way to share information about an upcoming product launch.
 Email pitches can include a product image and an offer to provide a sample product for review.
-However, if you do not have a physical product to send, you can also provide a discount code or offer media professionals the change to test your product digitally, if possible.
+However, if you do not have a physical product to send, you can also provide a discount code.
+Alternatively, you can offer media professionals the chance to test your product digitally, if possible.